Aircall vs Dialpad: Key Differences Explored

 AI capabilities: built-in vs. bolt-on

-Both platforms market themselves as AI-powered, but their approaches differ.
+Both platforms market themselves as AI-powered, but their approaches differ fundamentally.

 Dialpad's AI is built into the platform.
 DialpadGPT runs on every call, every meeting, every message.
-Real-time transcription, sentiment analysis, AI Recaps, and AI CSAT scoring (87% accuracy across 100% of conversations) come standard.
+Real-time transcription, sentiment analysis, AI Recaps, and AI CSAT scoring at 87% accuracy across 100% of conversations come standard on all plans.
 There's no separate AI add-on license.
-The AI isn't optional because it's not separate from the product.
-In six months after launching AI Recaps, the platform generated over 250 million recaps.
+The AI isn't optional because it isn't separate from the product.
+In the six months after launching AI Recaps, the platform generated over 250 million recaps.

 Dialpad's AI Agent goes further.
-Instead of handling calls with basic IVR menus, it runs multi-step workflows autonomously: order status checks, appointment scheduling, and 2FA authentication across five channels (voice, web chat, SMS, email, and WhatsApp).
+Instead of handling calls with basic IVR menus, it runs multi-step workflows autonomously: order status checks, appointment scheduling, and 2FA authentication across five channels including voice, web chat, SMS, email, and WhatsApp.
 It works in 60+ languages and uses conversation-based pricing where customers pay nothing if no work is done.

 Source: Dialpad

 Aircall's AI is modular.
-The base platform includes call recording and basic analytics, but the real AI features come as separate products: AI Assist at $9/user/month for post-call summaries and topic recognition, AI Assist Pro at $49/user/month for live transcription and real-time coaching with sales methodology playbooks, and AI Voice Agent for autonomous inbound call handling (usage-based pricing starting at $0.14/minute in bundles).
+The base platform includes call recording and basic analytics, but the real AI features come as separate products: AI Assist at $9/user/month for post-call summaries and topic recognition, AI Assist Pro at $49/user/month for live transcription and real-time coaching with sales methodology playbooks, and AI Voice Agent for autonomous inbound call handling with usage-based pricing starting at $0.14/minute in bundles.

 Source: Aircall

 The modular approach means you pay only for the AI you use.
-A support team that just needs call summaries can add AI Assist without paying for live coaching.
+A support team that needs only call summaries can add AI Assist without paying for live coaching.
 But costs add up.
-A Professional plan user ($50/month) with AI Assist Pro ($49/month) pays $99/user/month before any AI Voice Agent minutes, approaching or exceeding Dialpad's pricing for AI that comes included.
+A Professional plan user at $50/month with AI Assist Pro at $49/month pays $99/user/month before any AI Voice Agent minutes, which approaches or exceeds Dialpad's pricing for AI that comes included.

 Aircall's AI Voice Agent offers one thing Dialpad's doesn't: 50 free minutes per month per account, giving teams a low-risk way to test autonomous call handling.
 But Dialpad's AI Agent covers more channels and handles more complex workflows.